Classified Print Add to favorites Tell a friend Number of times listing has been viewed: 970

-Zac’s ideal home will be with a family who ride him regularly, or have an older confident rider in the house to easily push him forward through any initial freshness if fed and left unridden for weeks at a time.
+Zac’s ideal home will be with a family who ride him regularly, or have an experienced horse person in the house to easily push him forward through any initial freshness.

 - He may be a lead line pony for now, with the view to moving on to independent riding.

-- He might be a confident beginners second pony, ready to participate competitively in pony club or the show ring next year.
+- He might be a confident beginners second pony, ready to participate competitively in pony club or the show ring.

 - He might be someone’s new harness prospect for pleasure or performance!